 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for OpenCart installation:

-OpenCart will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/ or http://server-ip and complete the required the steps to finish the installation.
+http://server-ip-address and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

-Congratulation’s!
+Congratulations!
 You have successfully installed OpenCart.
 Thanks for using this tutorial for installing OpenCart e-commerce on CentOS 7 systems.
-For additional help or useful information, we recommend you to check the official OpenCart web site.
+For additional help or useful information, we recommend you to check the official OpenCart website.